anttears/mtg-api/README.md

-# mtgApi
+# cardSets
-Api for getting collections of card data for MTG card sets
+The repo for storing card data within their defined set.